What are Tier 5 Tires and Are They Safe?

 When shopping for tires within a tight budget, Tier 5 options can be tempting.
 After all, why pay more when you don’t have to?
-While Tier 5 tires may be suitable in certain scenarios – such as a vehicle driven short distances in consistent weather – there are important considerations to keep in mind before making a decision to purchase them.
+While Tier 5 tires can work in very limited scenarios – such as on a vehicle driven short distances in consistent weather – there are important considerations to understand before making a decision on what to purchase.

 Tier 5 tires are usually priced to be very affordable – sometimes under $40 per tire.
 To reach this low price point, some manufacturers may focus less on advanced R&D, extensive testing, or robust post-sale support.